 Animal Kingdom feels like a glorified zoo.
 There is not a lot there that you cannot see in cities around the world, though obviously the special Disney magic will be absent; or so the marketing people would have you believe.
 Fortunately, those running the park have realised that they have similar competition just sixty miles away and have begun developing new attractions to keep guests returning.
 At the time of our visit work was well underway on a new roller coaster, Expedition Everest, and additional rides are no doubt on the drawing board too.

-The only coaster in the park on our visit was Primeval Whirl (#436).
-This attraction consists of two Reverchon-built spinning mouse coasters placed side by side and surrounded by theming that only Disney can achieve.
-The track layout is identical to the standard model ride, though the Disney version has been fitted with extra sensors to allow four additional cars to be operated.
+The park has two identical Reverchon spinning coasters placed side by side.
+The track layout is the same to the standard model ride, though the Disney version has been fitted with extra sensors to allow four additional cars to be operated.
 Each of these cars is noticeably wider than those seen elsewhere, and could easily fit three passengers per side.
 The restraint system has been designed for two, however; one can only assume that the cars were designed with american patrons in mind!
-Only the right hand side was operating when we approached, so we quickly got in one circuit.
+Only Primeval Whirl (Right) (#437) was operating when we approached, so we quickly got in one circuit.

 The Kali River Rapids ride was a particularly wet example of the genre.
 A geyser is strategically located at the top of the lift hill which was angled to soak just one lucky passenger (me) as the boat passed it.
 This, however, was not the major surprise.
 Half way through the course, totally invisible from the rest of the park, was an unexpected waterfall.
 The designers must have had a lot of fun creating this element.
 The boat approaches it almost painfully slowly, providing a view that is without question a real treat for those of a nervous disposition, or at least those watching them.
 Once the boat hits the waterfall it picks up speed rapidly, and those passengers on the leading edge end up positively drenched.
 George and I were on the opposite side and got to watch the spectacle in its entirety; my only regret is that I didn't catch the victims faces on camera!

 We went for a walk around the park to see if there were any other attractions of particular interest, but in the end decided to move on to MGM Studios.
-The route out took us past Primeval Whirl.
-The left hand side track was now operational, so we took a single circuit.
+The route out took us past the spinning coasters, and as the left hand side was now operational we ticked off Primeval Whirl (Left) (#438).
 It would have been interesting to see both sides operating together, but it was not to be; several engineers were doing some work on the track we had ridden just an hour before.